 Biodiversity Assessment Handbook for New York City by Erik Kiviat and Elizabeth A. Johnson, American Museum of Natural History.

-urban biodiversity.
-It includes habitat profiles of NYC's upland forest, maritime beach, dune, grassland, and shrubland, freshwater swamp, salt marsh, freshwater marsh and wet meadow - all written by Marielle.
+Includes habitat profiles of NYC's upland forest, maritime beach, grassland, freshwater swamp, salt marsh, freshwater marsh - all written by Marielle.
 She also contributed other chapters on cliff ferns and spring ephemerals.

 Gardening with Wildflowers